My Madrid Museum Tour – Museo del Prado

 I ventured to Madrid last week and aside from the unbarring August heat and my horrible Spanish skills, it was an amazing 5 days…

 The focal point of Madrid’s artistic history can be found at the Museo del Prado – which is a monument of artistic impressions from the 12th century up to the 17th century.
-Aside from many paintings of Guya and Velazques, you can find some works by Rafael, Rembrandt, Adams and many more.
+Aside from many paintings of Guya and Velazques, you can find some works by Rafael, Rembrandt, Adams, and many more.

 Frankly, the Prado in my eyes was a disappointment.
-Yes, these artists were geniuses of there times and the art is absolutely amazing.
+Yes, these artists were geniuses of their times and the art is absolutely amazing.
 However, most of the paintings at the Prado show religious themes or aristocratic portraits of the many European genealogies of the time.

-Personally I like to stare at art that someone actually thought about and has hidden meanings in his creations.
-I am not a big fan of Realism and would prefer more modern works like Monet, Van Gogh and Cezanne, not to mention Rothko and Picasso.
+Personally, I like to stare at art that someone actually thought about and has hidden meanings in his creations.
+I am not a big fan of Realism and would prefer more modern works like Monet, Van Gogh, and Cezanne, not to mention Rothko and Picasso.

-Another upsetting point about visiting the Prado is their bizarre refusal to allow the visitors to take photos of the paintings… in all the museums in New York, Paris and London that I have visited the flash was always off, but I could at least take photos of the art.
+Another upsetting point about visiting the Prado is their bizarre refusal to allow the visitors to take photos of the paintings… in all the museums in New York, Paris, and London that I have visited the flash was always off, but I could at least take photos of the art.

-Off course that did not stop me from taking a few pictures from inside the Prado… I wish I could have shown you more, but security noticed I took a few pics and requested me to stop.
+Of course, that did not stop me from taking a few pictures from inside the Prado… I wish I could have shown you more, but security noticed I took a few pics and requested me to stop.

 To sum, I think that the Prado is great if you are into Realism of the fifteenth and sixteenth century.
-If you are more of an art connoisseur and would like to enjoy brilliant thought provoking artistic creations, head out to see the Guernica at the Museo Nacional Reina Sofia next door.
+If you are more of an art connoisseur and would like to enjoy brilliant thought-provoking artistic creations, head out to see the Guernica at the Museo Nacional Reina Sofia next door.